 And most Americans want the border wall built.

-And you know, radio and TV can be very, very competitive and people are very, very myopic sometimes.
+And, you know, radio and TV can be very, very competitive and people are very, very myopic sometimes.

-And um, even people that I know hate me and hate this show and say horrible things about me, it doesn't matter to me because I feel blessed to be behind this microphone every day.
+And even people that I know hate me and hate this show and say horrible things about me, it doesn't matter to me because I feel blessed to be behind this microphone every day.

-And it's an honor to be with you every day, and it's an honor to be on television every night.
+And it's an honor to be on television every night.

 And I know that I don't have this job, but for you listening and for those of you that watch, it's just the truth.

-And Rush Limbaugh now celebrated his 30 30th year on radio.
+And Rush Limbaugh now celebrated his 30th year on radio.

 And, you know, I wrote him, I said, well, we want to do something on TV.

-Well, he's if you live if you really listen and pay attention to the statement, it's a humble statement.
+If you really listen and pay attention to the statement, it's a humble statement.

 Yet it's God's talent.